Kopi (drink): Serving

 To serve, the ground kopi powder is placed in a muslin bag and boiling water is poured over it.
 It is then stirred using a long stick or chopstick.
 After, the brew is transferred back and forth between two large cylindrical kettles with upright tubular spouts tapering to the pouring end.
 The purpose is to aerate and cool the kopi.

 Nutrition

 Kopi has twice the amount of caffeine found in Arabica coffee.
-A regular cup of kopi contains three teaspoons of sugar whereas kopi siew dai has one..
-The World Health Organization recommends that an optimal sugar intake would border to bring about health benefits.
+A regular cup of kopi contains four teaspoons of sugar whereas kopi siew dai has 3..
+In Malaysia and Singapore, you can order Kopi o kosong which contains no sugar or milk.